VictorGNyangi/MySecureProject/README.md

 # MySecureProject
+I am Nyangi Victor a student doing Mathematics and Computer Science.
-A small website used to register and scan laptops using barcodes or product serial numbers
+I intend on creating a small website which would be used to register and scan laptops using barcodes or product serial numbers.